feihong/asyncio-tasks-talk/talk.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-^ You can only access the return value of a coroutine function inside another coroutine function.
+^ You can only access the return value of a coroutine function inside another coroutine function, and only via the use of an `await` expression.

 ---
 # What is a task?

-"A task is responsible for executing a coroutine object in an event loop."

-"Don’t directly create Task instances: use the ensure_future() function or the AbstractEventLoop.create_task() method."

-In an event-loop-based program, you use tasks instead of threads to implement concurrency.
+In an event-loop-based program, you primarily use tasks instead of threads to implement concurrency.

+"Don’t directly create Task instances: use the `ensure_future()` function or the `AbstractEventLoop.create_task()` method."

 ^ Source: https://docs.python.org/3/library/asyncio-task.html#task

+^ The `asyncio.Task` class has a very similar API to that of the `concurrent.futures.Future` class.

 ---
 # A simple task